Celebrate Working & Service Dogs this Labor Day

 Fetal Alcohol Spectrum Disorder Dogs

-Another very specific category of service dogs are the FASD Dogs.
+Another very specific category of service dogs is the FASD Dogs.
 These dogs support children who were exposed to alcohol prenatally and have been diagnosed with fetal alcohol spectrum disorders or FASDs.
 These children may have physical or mental difficulties, as well as behavioral problems and learning disabilities.
 According to 4 Paws for Ability, FASD dogs are trained similarly to autism service dogs.
 They can also be trained to interrupt repetitive detrimental behavior.

 Allergy Detection Dogs

 Finally, the last group of service dogs are the allergy detection dogs.
 Allergy detection dogs are trained to sniff out and alert to the odor of things such as peanuts or gluten.
 Often partnered with children, allergy detection dogs can be trained to alert to allergy-inducing smells at school.
-Allergy detection dogs provide kids with a greater sense of independence and giving their parents a greater sense of security.
+Allergy detection dogs provide kids with a greater sense of independence and give their parents a greater sense of security.

 The most popular breeds are: